Liz Granger joined the Metropolitan Planning Council in June 2017. Liz helps the MPC staff communicate their work and ideas.

-Liz is a storyteller who specializes in creating narrative from complex issues.
+Liz is a storyteller who specializes in building narrative from complex issues.
 Liz comes to urban planning from publishing and journalism.
 Most recently, she executed marketing, production and design for Lookout Books, a North Carolina-based small press, and Ecotone magazine, a literary environmental magazine.
 She’s worked at the Chicago Tribune and The Chicago Reporter.
 Her writing has been published in the Chicago Tribune, the Chicago Sun-Times, Bitch and Refinery29.

 Liz earned an M.F.A. in creative nonfiction from the University of North Carolina at Wilmington.
 She wrote a book manuscript about menstrual hygiene in Uganda, a topic she researched on a 2011 Fulbright scholarship and on a grant from her alma mater, Northwestern University’s Medill School of Journalism.